 Who can request support?

-We are working to try to support people in these categories, in partnership with district and borough councils, voluntary organisations and volunteers in the community.
+We are working to support those who are self-isolating as a result of coronavirus.
+We are doing this in partnership with District and Borough councils, voluntary organisations and volunteers in the community.

 What about people with more serious health conditions?